 2) From the All Photos tab, press and hold the Command key and manually select the duplicate images.

-Tip: To see more photos, press Command + Minus (-) keys or use the slider on the top left.
+Tip: To see more photos, press Command + Minus (-) or use the slider on the top left.

 3) When you’re done selecting the duplicate images, press the Delete key on your Mac’s keyboard and confirm.

 4) Click Recently Deleted from the left sidebar and click Delete All to remove all these duplicate photos permanently.